openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

 forward traffic through a tunnel to one of the chassis acting as a gateway for that network.

+Networks for use with external Layer2 connectivity should have mappings present on all chassis with potential to host the consuming payload.

 .. note::

    It is not necessary nor recommended to add mapping for external